 Perfumer Christopher Sheldrake

 Sheldrake and Lutens manage to make distinctive perfumes in a small range of spicy syrup (see Arabie, Cedre, Cuir Mauresque).
-But in both Chergui and here in Fourreau Noir, Lutens and Sheldrake cede the middle ground to convention and, Fourreau Noir winds up undistinguished like Chergui.
-Each fits in the middle of the herd of contemporary masculine nichy, woody-resinous perfumes
+But in both Chergui and here in Fourreau Noir, they cede the middle ground to convention and, like Chergui, Fourreau Noir winds up undistinguished.
+Each fits effortlessly in the middle of the herd of contemporary masculine nichy, woody-resinous perfumes.

-Clearly, I’m not hiding my preferences, but to take a step back, how are we to view Fourreau Noir?
-Lutens don’t group it with Chergui in their “Sudden Sweetness” series where Chergui is found, but the composition is similar.
+Clearly, I’m not hiding my biases, but I’m unsure how to take Fourreau Noir?
+Lutens don’t group it with Chergui in their “Sudden Sweetness” series, but the composition is similar.
 The generous thing to do would be to paint the two as a Bernard Chant/Estee Lauder gender pairing such as Azurée/Aramis or Aromatics Elixir /Aramis 900.
 Less generous would be to call Fourreau Noir a retread.